Our Leadership Team 2020

 F. May appoint as many members as she deems necessary to the Programme Committee.

-A. Shall present to the Officers the names of charitable organizations or events, either Canadian or American, to distribute any excess funds accrued during the fiscal year.
+A. Shall recommend to the Officers the names of charitable organizations or events, either Canadian or American, which are legally recognized Charitable Organizations registered under 501(c)(3) of the Internal Revenue Code, for the board to decide how to distribute any excess funds accrued during the fiscal year.

-A. Shall be responsible for annually reviewing the By-Laws and submitting to the President for approval by the Board.
+A. Shall be responsible for annually reviewing the bylaws and submitting to the President for approval by the Board, to be followed by presentation to the general membership for approval as per Article X.

 OFFICERS AT-LARGE (2)

-A. The purpose of the 2 Officer At-Large positions is to provide the Club with flexibility to recruit Board Members to:
+The purpose of the two Officer At-Large positions is to provide the Club with flexibility to recruit Board Members to:

 A. Shall attend meetings at the Museum of Science and Industry and handle all communications and correspondence with the Museum